kexiZeroing/kexiZeroing.github.io/src/posts/debugging-css.md

 - Flexbox doesn’t wrap by default, thus may cause horizontal scrolling.
 Always make sure to add `flex-wrap: wrap`.
 By default, flexbox stretch its child items to make them equal in height if the direction is set to `row`, and it makes them equal in width if the direction is set to `column`.

 - Each flex item has a `flex-basis` property, which acts as the sizing property for that item.
 When the value is `flex-basis: auto`, the basis is the content’s size.
 With `.item { flex-grow: 1; flex-basis: 0%; }`, each child item will take up the same space as its siblings.

+- `flex-basis` is more of a suggestion than a hard constraint.
+At a certain point, there isn't enough space for all of the elements to sit at their assigned size, and so they have to compromise, in order to avoid an overflow.
+The default value for `flex-grow` is 0.
+The default value for `flex-shrink` is 1.

 - How we compare a design against implementation?
 We can take the original design as an image and place it above the page in the browser.
 Thanks to CSS backgrounds and pseudo-elements, this is possible.
 Please make sure that the browser width is equal to the design width and no other element in the same stacking context has a higher `z-index` than the pseudo-element.
 Also, you will notice that nothing is hoverable or clickable, that’s because the pseudo-element is covering the page.
 We can allow interactivity by setting `pointer-events: none` (the specified HTML element is never the target of pointer events).